porebskis/eXNVerify/README.md

 (project still in development stage)
 ...piśmienniczo jeszcze wszystko będzie udoskonalane, na razie natrzaskałem trochę informacji...

 eXNVerify (abbreviation of "Exon and SNV verification") includes Python-based tools for extraction of genome sequence fragments and verification of coverage quality.
 Tools wrapped into ``Docker container`` present the results of analysis in an intuitive way for genetic diagnostician.
-Two executables take BED file as the whole genome/exome sequence coverage and are able to:
+Two executables take BED file as the whole genome/exome sequence coverage and:
-1. (geneCoverage.py) perform detailed verfication of pathogenic germline and somatic single nucletide variants (SNV) for chosen gene(s),
+1. (geneCoverage.py) performs detailed verfication in a graphical from of pathogenic germline and somatic single nucletide variants (SNV) for chosen gene(s),
-2. (snvScore.py) analyse the whole genome sequence coverage and evaluate all pathogenic germline and somatic SNV coverage quality.
+2. (snvScore.py) analyses the whole genome sequence coverage and evaluate all pathogenic germline and somatic SNV coverage quality.

 Both tools require decompressed BED file with the general coverage of WGS/WES sample.
 The actual implementation requires output of the ``mosdepth`` as a fast tool for BAM file analysis.
 Output per-base BED file is utilized.
 Detailed description of mosdepth can be found in TODO.